LeadDyno/leaddyno-docs-site/infusionsoft.md

 To enable LeadDyno tracking code in Infusionsoft, you will need to add our javascript to your site.
 After logging into your admin account, go to **E-Commerce Setup**, then select the theme you want to add the code to, on the next page select **Edit** next to the theme name, select the **HTML Areas** tab, and insert the following Javascript in the **Custom Header** section:

+{% highlight html %}
     <script type="text/javascript" src="https://static.leaddyno.com/js"></script>
     <script>
       LeadDyno.key = "YOUR_PUBLIC_KEY";
       LeadDyno.recordVisit();
       LeadDyno.autoWatch();
     </script>
+{% endhighlight %}

 where YOUR_PUBLIC_KEY is replaced with your public LeadDyno API key.
 Not sure what your public API key is?
 You can find it on your [LeadDyno tools page](https://app.leaddyno.com/tools).

 ![Infusionsoft Code Insertion](/img/infusionsoft_code.png)